doronamsalem/docs/install-k8s-cluster-ubuntu.md

-# Install Kubernetes Cluster using kubeadm
+# Install K8S Cluster Ubuntu 20.04
 Follow this documentation to set up a Kubernetes cluster on __Ubuntu 20.04 LTS__.

 This documentation guides you in setting up a cluster with one master node and one worker node.